 How Do You Buy 'Good' Oil?

-The BimmerWorld View: The oil that you find at major auto parts stores is going to be "mass market" formulas that are not ideal for BMW applications.
-BMW and the major oil brands produce their oils to meet the latest industry guidelines (API SN, SN Plus), fuel economy (FE), and emission regulations (high efficiency).
+The BimmerWorld View: The oil that you find at major auto parts stores is going to be "mass market" formulas that are not ideal for most BMW applications.
+BMW and the major oil brands produce their oils to meet the latest industry API rating, fuel economy targets, and emission regulations.
 All of the commercials and advertising is just marketing and some of it is just downright misleading (see labeling section above).
 You will likely never find a true BMW-approved oil on the shelf, let alone a Group IV or V high performance synthetic like Red Line.
 We would not advise or trust chain store oils for high performance use (although they might be adequate for daily driver use).
 If you want to shop your local big box store follow our API guidelines noted above.
 But realize the best oil is going to be from specialists like BimmerWorld who are interested in selling the right oil, not the most oil.

 Recommended Oils - Vintage/Elder Engines (M10, M20, M30)